AmokSolderer/APC/DOC/Comet.md

 ## GI LEDs

-Therese are the GI LEDs I've used.
+These are the GI LEDs I've used.
 They match exactly into the holes for the normal lightbulbs.

 ![GI_LEDs](https://github.com/AmokSolderer/APC/blob/V00.31/DOC/PICS/GI_LEDs.jpg)